 “The Lost City of Z” Review

-The Lost City of Z [2016] – ★★★ “There is very little doubt that the forests cover traces of a lost civilisation of a most unsuspected and surprising character” (from a letter of Fawcett to the Royal Geographical Society, December 1921, Grann (2009) at 55). 🌴 Based on a great book by David Grann titled…
+The Lost City of Z [2016] – ★★★ “There is very little doubt that the forests cover traces of a lost civilisation of a most unsuspected and surprising character” (from a letter of Fawcett to the Royal Geographical Society, December 1921, Grann (2009) at 55).
+Based on a great book by David Grann titled The…

 The Time Travel Blogathon: Edge of Tomorrow (2014)

 Silver Screenings and Wide Screen World are co-hosting the Time Travel Blogathon, and my contribution is the review of Edge of Tomorrow, a fantastic science-fiction film directed by Doug Liman, and starring Tom Cruise, Emily Blunt, Bill Paxton and Brendan Gleeson.
-Relying on the now fabled “Groundhog Day” concept, Edge of Tomorrow is about a Major (Cruise) who…
+Relying on the now fabled “Groundhog Day” concept, Edge of Tomorrow is about one Major (Cruise)…

 The Ultimate 90s Blogathon: Batman Returns (1992)